SquareBracketAssociates/Booklet-Scraping/README.md

 Soon [Browse] the directory for released versions of the booklet or look here for more [Books and Booklets](http://files.pharo.org/books/)

-You can find the PDF at
-lsThe result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=scrapingbook-wip.pdf).
+The result from the latest successful Travis build can be found on the releases panel of the this page.